New Health Secretary will not seek to ‘undo’ abortion laws - NewsBreak

 “However, Parliament voted and that happened and the regulations are already in place.”

-The new Health Secretary was also asked about social media posts circulating on Tuesday night about pictures of her smoking.
-There were also comments about her being overweight.
+The new Health Secretary was also asked about social media posts circulating last night about her being a former smoker.

 “I didn’t look at social media last night, I don’t tend to look at social media,” she said, adding that such comments do not worry her.